 Maybe you have heard of toxic stress and you are looking for toxic stress definition to see what exactly someone was referring to.
 Or maybe you know someone who was diagnosed with toxic stress syndrome.
-Toxic stress maybe due to a severe episode (for example abuse).
-Or it may be due to prolonged exposure (for example neglect).
+This type of overwhelming stress maybe due to a severe episode (for example, abuse).
+Or it may be due to prolonged exposure (for example, neglect).
 Today, I will share about what toxic stress is and about toxic stress symptoms.
 This blog post is brought to you by Stress Health, an initiative of the Center for Youth Wellness.

 What is Toxic Stress?